xdptdr/belle/docs/README.md

 npm install
 ```

-Make sure you ran `npm install` in the root folder of Belle.
+Make sure you ran `npm install` in the root folder of XDRCL.

 ## Run